oceanhackweek/oceanhackweek.github.io/index.md

 # OceanHackWeek (OHW)

-:::{admonition} Applications Open for OceanHackWeek 2025
+:::{admonition} Applications Closed for OceanHackWeek 2025.
+Decisions by July 21.
 :class: important

-We are planning an in-person event at the University of Washington **Aug 18-22, 2025** in Seattle, WA USA. **Applications closed.
-Decisions announced by July 21.**
+We are planning an in-person event at the University of Washington **Aug 18-22, 2025** in Seattle, WA USA.
 What is OceanHackWeek?
 [Check out our past events](about/pasthackweeks), including [OHW24](ohw24/index).
-Please [contact us](about/contact) if you're interested in contributing to OceanHackWeek 2025 as Organizing Committee member, [tutorial instructor or project mentor](resources/organizing/index).
+Please [contact us](about/contact) if you're interested in contributing to OceanHackWeek 2025 as [tutorial instructor or project mentor](resources/organizing/index).

 <!--
 ```{button-link} https://forms.gle/npWmq1QA4twbV5LT7